Kansas v. Hendricks: Background

-The Supreme Court granted Kansas' certiorari.
+The United States Supreme Court granted Kansas certiorari.

 Decision

 The Supreme Court ruled against Hendricks in a 5–4 decision.
 It agreed with the Act's procedures and the definition of a "mental abnormality" as a "congenital or acquired condition affecting the emotional or volitional capacity which predisposes the person to commit sexually violent offenses to the degree that such person is a menace to the health and safety of others."
 It agreed with Kansas that the Act limits persons eligible for confinement to persons who are not able to control their dangerousness.

-Further, the court decided the Act does not violate the Constitution's double jeopardy prohibition nor the ban on ex post facto law because the Act does not establish criminal proceedings and therefore involuntary confinement under it is not punishment.
-Because the Act is civil, Hendricks' confinement under the Act is not a second prosecution nor is it double jeopardy.
-And finally, the court said the Act is not considered punitive if it fails to offer treatment for an untreatable condition.
+Further, the Court decided the Act does not violate the Constitution's double jeopardy prohibition or the ban on ex post facto law because the Act does not establish criminal proceedings and so involuntary confinement under it is not punishment.
+Because the Act is civil, Hendricks' confinement under the Act is not a second prosecution or double jeopardy.
+Finally, the Court said the Act is not considered punitive if it fails to offer treatment for an untreatable condition.